platformsh/platformsh-docs/glossary.rst

   SSH Key
     A means to identify yourself to an SSH server securely.

+  SSL Certificate
+    A certificate used to serve and secure your site.

   Symfony
     Symfony is a PHP web application framework for MVC applications.
 Symfony is free software and released under the MIT license (see http://symfony.com/ for more information).